-Photosynthesis is the first stage of light-dependent reactions in which solar energy is converted into chemical energy in the form of ATP and NADPH.
-The by-products obtained are utilized in the light-independent reactions.
-The protein complexes and the pigment molecules help in the production of NADPH as well as ATP.
+Light reaction is the first stage of photosynthesis process in which solar energy is converted into chemical energy in the form of ATP and NADPH.
+The protein complexes and the pigment molecules help in the production of NADPH and ATP.

-The process of light-dependent reactions is as given below-
+The process of light reaction is given below-

 - In light reactions, energy from the sunlight is absorbed by the pigment chlorophyll and is converted into chemical energy in the form of electron charge carrier molecules such as NADPH and ATP.

-- Light energy is utilized in both the Photosystems 1 and 2, present inside thylakoid membranes of the chloroplasts.
+- Light energy is utilized in both the Photosystems I and II, present inside thylakoid membranes of the chloroplasts.

 - The carbohydrate molecules are obtained from the carbon dioxide by the use of chemical energy gathered during the reactions.

-- The Light energy tends to split into the water and later extracts the electrons from the photosystem 2; then the electrons move from the PSII to b6f( cytochrome) to the photosystem 1 (PS1) and reduce in the form of energy.
+- The Light energy tends to split into the water and later extracts the electrons from the photosystem II; then the electrons move from the PSII to b6f( cytochrome) to the photosystem I (PSI) and reduce in the form of energy.

-- The electrons are re-energized in the Photosystems 1 and the electrons of high energy reduce NADP+ into NADPH.
+- The electrons are re-energized in the Photosystems I and the electrons of high energy reduce NADP+ into NADPH.

 - In the process of non-cyclic photophosphorylation, the cytochrome uses the electron energy from Photosystem 2 to pump the ions of hydrogen from the lumen to stroma; later, this energy allows the ATP synthase to bind to the third phosphate group to the ADP molecule, which then forms the ATP.